 Format: lp

-LP Co-Release with Sophomore Lounge Release Date – October 17th, 2025 – $22 “Shutaro Noguchi didn’t set out to make a farewell album, but On the Run captures a moment of profound change.
+LP Co-Release with Sophomore Lounge $22 “Shutaro Noguchi didn’t set out to make a farewell album, but On the Run captures a moment of profound change.
 Recorded just weeks before moving back to Japan after 20 formative years in America (spent primarily Louisville, Kentucky), the album reflects a life in motion – rooted in memories, yet reaching toward the unknown.
 In Louisville, Noguchi had built a creative home with a tight-knit crew, crafting beloved records that ranged from the country-rock swagger of Ryan Davis and the Roadhouse Band to the mutant grooves of Equipment Pointed Ankh.
-Meanwhile, he released compelling solo work, including the full-band psych rock gem Love Super Terranean on Feeding… Read more »
+Meanwhile, he released compelling solo work, including the full-band psych rock gem Love Super Terranean on Feeding Tube Records.
+With On the Run, Noguchi… Read more »

 Spiral Wave Nomads - The Weightless Sea ()